Delivery, launch and structured rollout

 One-off

-Implementation should lead into platform momentum
+Implementation should lead into a clear rollout roadmap

 Typical post-launch flow